 At Key Stages 1 and 2 the programmes of study set out what the children should be taught and are expected to know by the end of each Key Stage.
 Although the National curriculum sets these out within distinct year groups, schools are only required to teach each relevant programme of study by the end of the key stage.
-Therefore, as a school with a creative curriculum and mixed age classes, we plan the programmes of study to work within our 4 year rolling curriculum plan. (see curriculum policy)
+Therefore, within KS2, as a school with a creative curriculum and mixed age classes, we plan the programmes of study to work within our 4 year rolling curriculum plan.
+Within KS1, as there are only two year groups, we plan the programmes of study to work within a 2 year rolling plan.
+(See curriculum policy)